Curfew in parts of Kashmir ahead of revocation anniversary | Times Leader

 Shahid Iqbal Choudhary, a civil administrator, said the security lockdown was clamped in the region’s main city of Srinagar in view of information about protests planned by anti-India groups to mark Aug.
 5 as “black day.”

 Police and paramilitary soldiers drove through neighborhoods and went to people’s homes warning them to stay indoors.
-Government forces erected steel barricades and laid razor wire across roads, bridges and intersections.
+Government forces, carrying assault rifles and in riot gear, erected steel barricades and laid razor wire across roads, bridges and intersections.
+They patrolled largely deserted streets in Srinagar and enforced restrictions on civilian movement.

 The curfew will be enforced Tuesday and Wednesday, Choudhary said in a government order.